jbcodeforce/ML-studies/docs/techno/watsonx.md

 ![](./images/model-parameters.PNG)

 * In Greedy mode, the model selects the highest probability tokens at every step of decoding.
 It is less creative.
 With Sampling we can tune temperature (float), top k(int) and top P (float).
-Top P sampling chooses from the smallest possible set of “next” words whose cumulative probability exceeds the probability p.
+Top P sampling chooses from the smallest possible set of "next" words whose cumulative probability exceeds the probability p.
 The higher the value of Top P, the larger the candidate list of words and so the more random the outcome would be.
 Top K is for the number of words to choose from to be the output.
 * Repetition penalty (1 or 2) is used to counteract a model’s tendency to repeat the prompt text verbatim.

 * In general, the **"instruct"** models are better at handling requests for structured output and following instructions.